 Krishna loved Radha his wife very much.
 He worried about Radha having different coloured skin than him (he is often portrayed as blueish).
 His mother suggested that he rub coloured powder on her face so that she would be colourful too.
 So he did.
 And Radha did the same to him.

-Want to explore this further with your students?
-Our reading and writing activities for Holi is designed for students between grades 3-6.
-Students will learn about the history of Holi and the traditions surrounding it through the reading of a non-fiction text.
+Want to explore Holi further with your students?
+Our reading and writing activities for Holi is designed for students in grades 3-6.
+It teaches the history and traditions of Holi through the reading of non-fiction texts.

 Craft Ideas for Holi

-Looking for ideas of crafts or art projects to complete with students related to Holi?
-We have a few ideas in our Resource Library or we can send them directly to you by email.
+Crafts are the perfect activities for Holi because they allow students to explore colour.
+We have a lesson in our Resource Library or we can send it to you by email.
 Use these crafts to make a display or bulletin board about Holi.